Benzoin Resinoid in AlcoholPBENZA

 Resin - Solvent

 Arthritis, bronchitis, chapped skin, coughing, laryngitis, stress.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 56-67.]

 A beautiful sweet, vanilla-like resinoid.
 Derived by placing small chunks of Siam resin (Styrax benzoin) in perfumers grade ethanol until saturation point is found.
-The saturated solution is then added to more perfumers ethanol to form the final resinoid.
 This resinoid may then be added to perfumers ethanol to make a perfume base for your creations.
 It denatures the alcohol and adds fixative qualities as well as possible preservative actions.

 May also be used for benzoin steam inhalation and sinus issues.
 Some people also use for application to blisters.

 Our freshly decanted Absolutes, Resins & Resinoids will last for 3-4 years minimum from when you open your amber glass bottle if stored correctly:

 Keep away from direct light (U.V. radiation)

 Keep in the amber glass bottle with lid tightly closed.
 Only open when you need to and decant into a smaller "working" amber glass bottle if possible (and label so you know what is in it).
 This is to reduce oxidation.

 Keep in a refrigerator at around 4 degrees celsius.

 Cautions (dermal): Hypersensitive, diseased or damaged skin, children under 2 years of age.